bbc/nmos-auth-server/nmosoauth/README.md

 ## Getting Started

-Set Flask and Authlib environment variables:
+If not starting the service via `systemctl` / SystemD, then an Authlib environment variable must be set (if using over plain HTTP):

     # disable check https (DO NOT SET THIS IN PRODUCTION)
     $ export AUTHLIB_INSECURE_TRANSPORT=1

-This can alternatively be added to the `~/.bashrc` script to persist between terminal closures.
+This can alternatively be added to the `~/.bashrc` script to persist between terminal closures. **NOTE**: This environment variable must be removed when in a production setting.

-Now, you can open your browser with `http://127.0.0.1/x-nmos/auth/v1.0/home/`.
+Now, you can open your browser at `http://127.0.0.1/x-nmos/auth/v1.0/home/`.
 Click on the `Signup` link to create an account.

-### Creating a Client
+## Creating a Client

 Before testing, a client needs to be created: